Quantum Learning Theory Beyond Batch Binary Classification: Quantum Online Learning

 Before we end this section on online learning with quantum examples, we note that the proofs for the expected regret upper bounds were established by a quantum online learner that performs a measurement and subsequently learns classically.
-The fact that the upper bounds thus obtained are close to the lower bounds shows that the performance of this measure-and-learn-classically learner is close to that of the best ``genuine" quantum online learner.
-We feel that this is consistent with the overall message of this paper, viz. that there is limited power in quantum examples to speed up learning especially when the adversary is allowed to play arbitrary distributions (including very degenerate ones like point masses).
+The fact that the upper bounds thus obtained are \textit{identical} to the lower bounds, in all but one setting\footnote{The exception is the online multiclass agnostic case, where the quantum upper and lower bounds differ by a factor of $\sqrt{\log(Tk)}$.}, shows that the performance of this measure-and-learn-classically learner is as good as the best ``genuine'' quantum online learner in these settings.
+We feel that this is consistent with the overall message of this paper, viz., that there is limited power in quantum examples to speed up learning especially when the adversary is allowed to play arbitrary distributions (including very degenerate ones like point masses).

+Recently, \cite{hanneke2023multiclass} improved the classical upper bound for the online multiclass agnostic case to $\tilde{\bigO}(\sqrt{\mclDimH T})$\footnote{Here, $\tilde{\bigO}(\cdot)$ hides $\sqrt{\log\Big(\frac{T}{\mclDimH}\Big)}$ factors.}, which removes all $k$ dependence (cf. the $\sqrt{\log k}$ factor that appears in our corresponding \textit{quantum} upper bound in Theorem \ref{thm:quantum-online-multiclass-ub}).
+Meanwhile, we believe our analysis in the proof of Theorem \ref{thm:regret-upper-bdd-dist-mc} (which establishes the classical bound for the measure-and-learn-classically quantum learner in Theorem \ref{thm:quantum-online-multiclass-ub}) is tight, and so we suspect that any removal of the $k$-dependence in this setting would involve investigating into a ``genuine'' quantum online learning algorithm, which may involve a quantum-specific combinatorial parameter that characterizes learning.
+We identify this as an open question for future work. \begin{itemize} \item What is the \textit{tight} expected regret bound for quantum online multiclass agnostic learning when the label space is unbounded (i.e., when the number of classes $k \to \infty$)? \end{itemize}